adtma/adtma.github.io/_modeling/01-quick-start.md

 * [Geospatial Python for Glaciology](https://trchudley.github.io/geospatial-python-glaciology/#).

 It's geared toward geospatial analysis, but there's a lot of useful material for beginners in there too.
 I'll refer back to it from time to time throughout this series.
+Tom has a really nice intro to terminals and command line that you can access [here](https://trchudley.github.io/geospatial-python-glaciology/01_install/01_command_line.html), if you want to learn and familiarize yourself with using terminal.

 ## How to navigate